Transia-RnD/xrpl.c.unity/Documentation/README.md

 ## License

-The `xrpl.c` library is licensed under the ISC License.
+The `xrpl.csharp` library is licensed under the ISC License.
 See [LICENSE] for more information.